kaerfredoc/2048MMOG/README.md

 **Project setup:**

+Build Client:

+`cd client`
+`npm install`
+`npm run devbuild`

+Because the application plugin is being used, you may directly run the application:
+`./gradlew run`

+...OR...

 The build.gradle uses the Gradle shadowJar plugin to assemble the application and all it’s dependencies into a single "fat" jar.

 To build the "fat jar"
 `./gradlew shadowJar`

-Because the application plugin is being used, you may directly run the application:
-`./gradlew run`

 You may also run the fat jar as a standalone runnable jar:
 `java -jar build/libs/gradle-simplest-3.2.1-fat.jar`